camunda/camunda-docs/versioned_docs/version-8.1/components/console/manage-organization/organization-settings.md

 - Pricing plan
 - Owner of the organization

-#### Rename Organization
+#### Rename organization

-If you are the owner of the organization, you can change the name of your organization in the Overview Tab.
+If you are the owner of the organization, you can change the name of your organization in the **Overview** tab.

 ## Next steps